 In the trial of the case, it was held that China Railway’s reservation of the title of the cargo under the sale contract was not prejudiced.
 However, China Railway’s reservation of the title was prejudiced when the cargo was released to the buyer.
-The appellate court held that Sunrise Port had the right to release the cargo to the buyer based on the presumption and reliance of the property right and buyer’s right of disposal.
+The appellate court held that Sunrich Port had the right to release the cargo to the buyer based on the presumption and reliance of the property right and buyer’s right of disposal.
 In fact, the buyer had never obtained the property right or the right of disposal of the cargo.
 A bailment contract is not evidence of such rights.
 As the SPC pointed out, the keeper or depositary does not have a duty to verify the property interests of the depositor.
 So, there is no such presumption of reliance that the buyer as depositor has the property right or right of disposal.
 The SPC took the view that China Railway’s right to take the cargo based on the delivery order could not take priority over the right to take the cargo based on the bailment contract.
 There is no legal basis for this view.
 Conversely, China Railway’s right to take the cargo was based on the property right vested upon the reservation clause in the sale contract.
 Such a right could take priority over the right of the buyer to take the cargo based on the bailment contract because the property right takes priority over the contractual right.

-Of course, it may be difficult for Sunrise Port to identify whether another party, e.g. China Railway, has a superior property right that trumps the contractual right of the buyer when the buyer requests Sunrise Port to release the cargo.
-However, it was not unknown to Sunrise Port that China Railway had the right to take delivery of the cargo.
-In fact, when the cargo was discharged and transported to the port yard of Sunrise Port, the delivery order, in which China Railway was named as the consignee, was transferred to Sunrise Port.
+Of course, it may be difficult for Sunrich Port to identify whether another party, e.g. China Railway, has a superior property right that trumps the contractual right of the buyer when the buyer requests Sunrich Port to release the cargo.
+However, it was not unknown to Sunrich Port that China Railway had the right to take delivery of the cargo.
+In fact, when the cargo was discharged and transported to the port yard of Sunrich Port, the delivery order, in which China Railway was named as the consignee, was transferred to Sunrich Port.
 Although it was marked on the delivery order that the order was used for customs clearance, it could not be denied that China Railway was the person who was entitled to take the delivery of the cargo.
 Otherwise, the delivery order would be meaningless.
 At least, it was stated clearly in the delivery order that “if a person claiming delivery of the cargo by holding the delivery order is not the consignee, that person shall surrender a proof from the consignee to the port to prove that he is entitled to take delivery of the cargo”.
-Even if Sunrise Port did not know the property right of China Railway, it did know that China Railway was entitled to take delivery of the cargo.
-However, the Chinese courts, including the SPC, chose to protect Sunrise Port based on the bailment contract.
+Even if Sunrich Port did not know the property right of China Railway, it did know that China Railway was entitled to take delivery of the cargo.
+However, the Chinese courts, including the SPC, chose to protect Sunrich Port based on the bailment contract.
 The decisions in China Railway Materials gives a warning to the seller who agrees with the buyer to dispose of the cargo by keeping it in a port based on a bailment contract between the buyer and the port.
 In this circumstance, such ports may be considered an unsafe port for the carriage of goods by sea because the goods may ultimately be delivered without a bill of lading or delivery order.
-This result is inconsistent with shipping and trade practice or bulk cargo.
+This result is inconsistent with shipping and trade practice of bulk cargo.

 B. Sale of a Ship: Li Aijun v.
 Xu Xiaodong and Li Hubing